Immunization Schedule, Children (cont.)

 Hepatitis B Vaccine

-Hepatitis B is a vaccine-preventable disease that can lead to chronic liver disease and cancer.
-The infection is spread through contact with the blood and body fluids of an infected person.
+Hepatitis B is a vaccine-preventable disease that can lead to chronic liver disease and liver cancer.
+The infection is spread through contact with blood and body fluids of an infected person.

 - Infants should receive the first dose at birth.
 The immunization schedule encourages the use of hepatitis B vaccine for all infants before hospital discharge.
 The second and third doses are usually given at 1-4 months and at 6-18 months of age.
-(Specific recommendations are available for infants born to mothers who are infected with hepatitis B.) A fourth dose may be administered when combination vaccines are administered after the birth dose.
+Specific recommendations exist for infants born to mothers who are infected with hepatitis B. These infants are at high risk for disease unless a different dosage schedule is followed.

-- Unimmunized children younger than 18 years may begin the series at any age.
+- Unimmunized children younger than 18 years old may begin the series at any age.